Frequently Asked Questions

 Showing leadership and innovation.
 Taking action sends a strong message to your key stakeholders — employees, customers, and investors, many of whom will hold your business accountable for its contribution to climate change.

 Involving your employees.
-A terrapass employee program will help communicate your business’ dedication to the environment and infuse that commitment into your company’s culture.
+A Terrapass employee program will help communicate your business’ dedication to the environment and infuse that commitment into your company’s culture.

 Aligning with your customers’ values.
 People prefer to do business with companies whose values align with their own.
 Demonstrating your business’ commitment to addressing climate change with a carbon offset program will help attract and retain valuable customers.